Canadian police probe mysterious deaths of billionaire pharma couple

-Authorities were conducting post-mortem examinations on Saturday and treating the deaths as suspicious.
-A Toronto Police spokesman said that nothing had been ruled out in the probe.
+Authorities would conduct post-mortem examinations on Saturday and are treating the deaths as suspicious, a Toronto Police spokesman said.

-Two Canadian newspapers reported that police were investigating the deaths as a possible murder-suicide, citing unidentified police sources.

-The bodies were found hanging from a railing on the edge of a basement swimming pool, the Globe and Mail and Toronto Sun reported, citing police sources.

-About a dozen police officers canvassed neighbours for information on the case Saturday while a forensics photographer took pictures of the snow-covered estate.

-The deaths shocked Canada’s political, business and philanthropic elite, prompting a flood of condolences from business leaders and politicians including Prime Minister Justin Trudeau.
+No suspects had been identified, said police, who have issued few details about the circumstances of the deaths that have shaken people in Canada’s political, business and philanthropic circles.

+Canadian Prime Minister Justin Trudeau extended his condolences “to their family and friends, and to everyone touched by their vision and spirit.”

-Barry Sherman was a prominent donor to Canada’s ruling Liberal Party, drawing on a fortune that Forbes estimated at $3.2 billion.
-Canadian advocacy group Democracy Watch criticized him last year for involvement in a fundraiser for the Liberals while registered as a government lobbyist.
+Barry Sherman, 75, was a prominent donor to Canada’s ruling Liberal Party, drawing on a fortune that Forbes estimated at $3.2 billion.
+Canadian advocacy group Democracy Watch criticized Sherman last year for involvement in a fundraiser for the Liberals while registered as a government lobbyist.

-Sherman founded generic drugmaker Apotex in 1974, building it into one of the world’s largest pharmaceutical makers.
-It has annual sales of more than C$2 billion in more than 45 countries, according to its website.

 Sherman was involved in a series of lawsuits, including a decade-long battle with cousins seeking compensation over allegations he cut them out of the company that would make him rich.